shravan-padakanti/scala-docs-wiki/Evaluation-in-Spark:-Unlike-Scala-Collections!.md

 *@ = Spills to disk if too much data to fit in memory *& = Spills to disk if too much data to fit in memory.
 Stores serialized representation in memory.

+##  Key Takeaway

+Despite similar-looking API to Scala Collections, the evaluation of Spark RDDs is very unlike them.

+**People (newcomers) unknowing re-evaluate several transformations when caching could be used.**